brunelle dias primbs

 mysterium rationis

-Grace presents mysterium rationis, an exhibition by brunelle dias primbs.
+Grace presents mysterium rationis by brunelle dias primbs.

 In mysterium rationis, brunelle dias primbs enacts a reciprocal touch between image and world, where paintings emerge as both witness and offering.
 The works gather souvenirs of lived and inherited experience, as memory and image oscillate across the canvas.
 Shaped by the conditions of tourism and family travel, the “old world” empire is reframed through faith, migration, and inheritance.
 Within this shifting ground, dias primbs traces a consciousness unfolding between reverence and critique.